 Application Configuration refers to all the configuration details needed to deploy an App.
 It includes Environment Variables, Secrets, and Container Configurations.

-Humanitec tracks new Container Images as they are built by hooking into the end of the Continuous Integration (CI) pipeline.
+Humanitec is made for containerized Apps.
+Humanitec tracks new Container Images as they are built by hooking into the end of your Continuous Integration (CI) pipelines.
 This allows Container Images to be associated with source control metadata such as the commit that it was built from or what branch it came from.

 Container Images you build can be stored in Humanitec’s hosted registry or in your own private registry.

-Each App has one or more Environments.
-An Environment is an independent space that an app can be deployed into.
-Different versions of the same app can be deployed into many environments at the same time.
+Each App in Humanitec has one or more Environments.
+An Environment is an independent space that an App can be deployed into.
+Different versions of the same App can be deployed into many Environments at the same time.

 External Resources can either be Dynamic or Static.

 Dynamic Resources are created and destroyed on demand when a new Deployment defines a dependency on a resource.
-For example, can be created when a new Modules is added to an app or an existing app is deployed into a new environment; or destroyed when an environment is deleted.
+For example, can be created when a new Workload is added to an App or an existing App is deployed into a new Environment; or destroyed when an Environment is deleted.

 Static Resources simply map to an existing resource that is managed outside of Humanitec.
 For example, the production database instance might be managed on a dedicated physical server by the SRE team but should be used by an app deployed to the “Production” Environment in Humanitec.